hfwbakker/python_webscraper/README.md

 --- Tuesday February 23rd ---
 Included openpyxl in axios_scraper.py.
 Article name + url are now saved to an excel file named output.xlsx when chosing so on prompt.
 Now need to refine output sheet and prevent accidental overwrites when scraping more than one page.

+--- Wednesday February 24th ---
+Added column width to script.
+Script will now also check if there is already an output file by that name and save it to a different name (output0, output1, etc).
+Experimented with PySimpleGUI.